stravalib/stravalib/docs/contributing/build-release-guide.md

 # Stravalib build and release guide

-This page outlines the build structure and release workflow for stravalib.
+This page outlines stravalibs release, build and PyPI deployment workflow.

 ## Stravalib packaging overview

-For packaging we use `setuptools` for packaging and the `build` package to create a wheel and distribution for pushing to PyPI.
+For packaging, we use `setuptools` for packaging and the `build` package to create a wheel and distribution for pushing to PyPI.

 ## Package versioning

 To keep track of stravalib versioning, we use `setuptools_scm`.
-Setuptools_scm is a behind the scenes tool that uses the most current tag in the repository to determine what version of the package is being built.
+Setuptools_scm uses the most current tag in the repository to determine what version of the package is being built.

 `setuptools_scm` creates a `_version_generated.py` file upon build using that tag.